 Excision of left atrial appendage

-Surgical removal of the left atrial appendage along with cardioablation for atrial fibrillation can lead to a significant reduction of the risk of stroke and the need for blood thinning medications called anticoagulation.
+Removal of the left atrial appendage along with cardioablation for atrial fibrillation can lead to a significant reduction of the risk of stroke and the need for blood thinning medications called anticoagulation.
+A number of techniques have been used over the years to treat/exclude/excise the left atrial appendage.
+The technique most often used to surgically excise of the left atrial appendage is with endo-GIA automatic stapling and cutting device

 Left-Sided Surgical Ablation for Patients With Atrial Fibrillation Who Are Undergoing Concomitant Cardiac Surgical Procedures.
 Ad N, Holmes SD, Lamont D, Shuman DJ.
 Ann Thorac Surg.
 2017 Jan;103(1):58-65. doi: 10.1016/j.athoracsur.2016.05.093.
 Epub 2016 Aug 17.